zehonghuang/openresty-operator-homepage/content/en/docs/examples/_index.md

 }
 ```

-> 💡 In Lua blocks, `requestObj` and `responseObj` are built-in objects that represent the original request and response payloads.
-You can access and manipulate their fields using standard Lua syntax.
+> 💡 Lua blocks use `requestObj` and `responseObj` to represent the original request/response JSON payloads.
+> These objects are available only in `FullURL` mode and are your main interface for rewriting request/response content.

 And the NormalizeRule maps this structure into Alipay’s `bizContent` format: